 If you or a loved one has special needs, please be sure to have someone accompany and remain with them for their appointment.
 This is especially important, so that physician can have a broader picture of needs and to ensure questions are answered and the treatment plan is fully understood.

 If seeing our neuro-ophthalmologist, Thomas J. Whittaker, MD, please ensure your referring physician has provided us a referral and your medical records via fax at 913-588-6655.

 The importance of a dilated eye exam cannot be underestimated.
 An un-dilated exam is like looking through a keyhole, which a dilated exam is like opening a door and stepping into a room.
 Dilating eyes allows your doctor to detect problems that might otherwise be missed. – Annie Berenbom Wishna, MDComprehensive ophthalmologist

 Prescriptions, payment and vision insurance

 If you have a vision plan in addition to your medical insurance and would like to use your vision benefits, please indicate when scheduling or when you arrive, so we can ensure you see one of our optometrists, Dr. Dirck DeKeyser or Dr. Mallory Kuchem.
-If the vision plan is not under your name, you will be asked to provide the first and last name, social security number and date of birth of the vision plan primary account holder to authorize your visit.
-Typically, vision plans cover the cost of an annual visit, refraction, and an allowance towards the purchase of glasses or contact lenses.
+If the vision plan is not under your name, you will be asked to provide the first and last name, Social Security number and date of birth of the vision plan primary account holder to authorize your visit.
+Typically, vision plans cover the cost of an annual visit, refraction and an allowance toward the purchase of glasses or contact lenses.

 Ready to apply?
 Apply online for your CareCredit card today.
 You'll be seeing clearer in no time.